j19sch/pytest-logfest/README.rst

 Distributed under the terms of the `MIT`_ license, "pytest-logfest" is free and open source software.

 Issues
 ------

 If you encounter any problems, please `file an issue`_ along with a detailed description.

 Acknowledgements
 ----------------
 This `pytest`_ plugin was generated with `Cookiecutter`_ along with `@hackebrot`_'s `cookiecutter-pytest-plugin`_ template.

+Thanks to my employer `Mendix`_, for the crafting days in which I worked on this plugin, and for the permission to open-source it.

 .. _`Cookiecutter`: https://github.com/audreyr/cookiecutter